henrypat1/Id-Watch-That/README.md

 > The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

-_The **Project Title** MVP Should allow users to see a list of movie and search movies by title.
+_The **I'd Watch That** MVP Should allow users to see a list of movie and search movies by title.
 Add movie that isn't there with review.
 Add reviews to movies in list _

 <br>